ghowland/sireus/README.md

 These names answer the question: **Why perform this action?**

-With "Service Stopped, Out of Space", it is likely being out of storage is what caused the service to stop, so an action will be triggered to try to deal with that.
+With "*Service Stopped, Out of Space*", it is likely being out of storage is what caused the service to stop, so an action will be triggered to try to deal with that.

-With "Service Stopped, Has Storage", we know the service is stopped, but it still has storage, so we want to run a different command that deals with problems unrelated to running out of storage.
+With "*Service Stopped, Has Storage*", we know the service is stopped, but it still has storage, so we want to run a different command that deals with problems unrelated to running out of storage.

 This is a simple 2 set problem, but let's expand into more to see why this is a scalable naming pattern: